yanntt4/car_price_prediction/README.md

 lightgbm | 4.5.0 |

 # Follow up
-During the displaying of the results, the animation is flashing.
+During result displaying for car price prediction, the animation is flashing.
 No solution has been found yet to avoid the problem